autocrossblog/autocrossblog_astro/src/content/post/2007-08-07-one-week-after-ignition.md

 ---
-layout: post
+image: ''
-title: One week after ignition
+publishDate: 2007-08-07T01:20:24+00:00
-date: '2007-08-07T01:20:24+00:00'
+title: "One week after ignition"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Follow an automotive enthusiast as they navigate through a week of hands-on modifications to a 240Z, sharing insights on wiring, engine bays, and reso..."
-permalink: one-week-after-ignition
+author: chris
-image:
+url: 'one-week-after-ignition'
-categories: [ 240z, datsun ]
+tags:  [ 240z, datsun ]
-description: Follow an automotive enthusiast as they navigate through a week of hands-on modifications to a 240Z, sharing insights on wiring, engine bays, and reso...
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So it's been over a week now since I drove the 240Z for the first time.
 What have I gotten done in that timeframe?
 Not much!